Clomez/HTML_Mail_sending_system/README.md

 Are asked after uploading a zip file.<br>
 These can be saved in mysql for reuse.<br>
 #### 5. TODO
-- import JSON
+- More personalization
+- Option to turn off storage
 - import CSV
 - Better user guide
 - More error handling
-- Archive for send mails?
 - better automated running

 #### 6. Licence